Spot Regressions with Candlesticks: Candlestick-based Estimation

-The spot covariance matrix $\boldc_t$ can be simply estimated as the local average of the outer products of high-frequency (open-to-close) returns.
+A standard estimator for the spot covariance matrix $\boldc_t$ is given by the local average of the outer products of high-frequency (open-to-close) returns.
 For any $t \in [0, T]$, this can be formally expressed as:

 where $\mathcal{I}_{n,t} = \{\lceil \frac{t}{\Delta_n} \rceil + 1, \ldots, \lceil \frac{t}{\Delta_n} \rceil + k\}$ is the local estimation window and $k$ stands for the size of that window.\footnote{Here, $\lceil \cdot \rceil$ denotes the ceiling function, which maps a real number to the smallest following integer.
 Thus, $\mathcal{I}_{n,t}$ can be interpreted as the right-sided local window that contains $k$ observations after time $t$.
-Alternatively, left-sided or symmetric windows can be considered without changing the main results of the paper.} This estimator represents a widely adopted method in the literature; see, among others, \cite{fan2008spot}.\footnote{The form of the estimator in Equation \eqref{eq:spotcov_estimator_old} is slightly different from that of \cite{fan2008spot}.
-The standard approach is to let $k=k_n$ grow with $n$.
-However, I consider $k$ as a constant number, not dependent on $n$.}
+Alternatively, left-sided or symmetric windows can be considered without changing the main results of the paper.} Correspondingly, the spot quantities in the regression representation in Equation \eqref{eq:reg_rep} can be estimated as follows: